DIDSR/InSilicoICH/src/pedsilicoICH/annotations/skull/NIHPD_Head_Phantom/README.rst

 Binary segmentation mask to mesh
 --------------------------------
-Run the following command to generate mess (.vtk).
+Run the following command to generate mesh (.vtk).

 .. code-block:: shell